krother/python_testing_tutorial/articles/find_pairs.md

 | Test data | replaces a complex object to make testing simpler |
 | Test coverage | tests functionality from the users point of view |

+This exercise works better when each element from the table is printed on a paper card.